Rulon8/URL-Shortener/README.md

 respective gem and then update your database.yml file to match your credentials.

 Also, to store website titles along with their URLs, Redis and the Sidekiq gem must be installed and running.
 If not then titles will appear as "Not Available".
+Remember to check you have all other dependencies installed by running `bundle install`

 Once installed and running you can access the API by sending requests to your local host and port, as defined in the Usage section.